 A handful of large producers from a variety of industries recognized this, and responded with anti-littering campaigns that culminated in the formation of Keep America Beautiful.
 That’s right, K.A.B. was founded by large corporations.
 Good for them, right?
 The anti-litter campaigns were widely successful.
 However, there was much more behind this tactic.
 The real objective was meant to curb legislation on packaging and shift the responsibility of waste from the producers to the consumers.

 Many may remember the famous, ‘Crying Indian’ PSA by Keep America Beautiful that first aired in 1971.
 Hallmarked as one of the ’50 greatest commercials of all time’ this ad was decisive in blaming YOU, the consumer, for the litter that exist.
 The term “litterbug” was coined to demonize individual behavior and divert attention from wasteful and excessive production.

 What’s happening now?

 To this day, not a single regulation exists on packaging.
 But every year, federal, state, and local governments spend hundreds of millions of dollars on anti-littering campaigns.
 Now, obviously littering is bad.
 This much we can all agree on.
 However, there is a much greater leverage point that has been largely ignored for nearly half a century now.
 We all know the old adage, “Reduce, Reuse, & Recycle,” but so few of us really reduce and reuse.

-It is important to note, that this only works with help from our wonderful subscribers.
-Instead of the responsibility being on the shoulders of one or the other, Reclaim and Restore is a means by which we can work together to reduce the impact our food system has on the environment.
+It is important to note, that this only works with help from our wonderful customers.
+Instead of the responsibility being on the shoulders of one or the other, Reclaim and Restore is a means by which consumers and producers can work together to reduce the impact our food system has on the environment.